home-assistant/companion.home-assistant/docs/notifications/basic.md

 You can read more about these levels in the [Apple documentation](https://developer.apple.com/design/human-interface-guidelines/ios/system-capabilities/notifications/).

+By default, `time-sensitive` notifications will be read as an announcement.
+You can control what notifications are announced in the system Settings app > Notifications > Announce Notifications > Home Assistant.

 This level is set in the payload.
 The below example delivers a `passive` notification:

 ```yaml